-Evaluation of Prior College Credits (Advanced Standing Credits)
+Evaluation of Prior College Credits (advanced standing credits)

-The official evaluation of all courses taken previously at other accredited institutions is done by the Office of the Registrar in conjunction with the academic departments.
+Transfer credits can only be evaluated for schools that are listed on the student's entry application.
+The official evaluation of all courses taken previously at other accredited institutions is done by the Office of the Registrar in conjunction with the academic department.

 In general, credit is granted for a course, which is considered equivalent to a course at York and for which the student received the grade of "D" or better at a unit of The City University, or "C" or better at any other accredited institution.
 "Blanket credit" is given for courses, within disciplines available at York, which have no precise equivalent at York College.
 Although a student will not receive transfer credit for a "D" grade from a college outside The City University, the student may be exempt from repeating the course if it is prescribed at York College.
 Transfer students should seek academic advice and counseling from the appropriate departments before registering for their first semester at the College.
 Students should bear in mind that they cannot receive credit a second time for a course already completed at another institution.
 Each department will determine which transfer course is counted toward the major requirements.

-Credits will not be transferred from schools not listed on the student dent's application.
+Credits will not be transferred from schools not listed on the student's application.